 Again take for instance a female Doctor.
 The likes of Whovian Feminism would have you believe that all women who watch Doctor Who desperately want a female Doctor.
 Truth be told most people against a female Doctor are women!

-Similarly whilst Will Wheaton might be quick to tar Anita’s critics as being all entitled male gamers, truth be told many of her harshest critics are women!
+Similarly whilst Will Wheaton might be quick to tar Anita’s critics as being all entitled male gamers, many of her harshest critics are women!

 See for yourself.